Deterministic Identification Codes for Fading Channels: Introduction

 The motivation behind Ahlswede and Dueck's \cite{Idchannels} development of the Randomized Identification (RI) problem can be traced back to JaJa's work \cite{Jaja} on Deterministic Identification (DI), which considers codewords determined by deterministic functions of the messages from a communication complexity perspective.
 Ahlswede and Dueck aimed to demonstrate that leveraging randomness, akin to techniques in communication complexity, provides a significant advantage over the DI problem, yielding an exponential gap in codebook size.
 However, in complexity-constrained applications, DI may be preferred over RI.

 Further exploration of RI code construction is detailed in \cite{VerduWei93,Derebeyo_lu_2020, von2023beyond}, while studies on RI for Gaussian channels are presented in \cite{burnashev2000identification, labidi2021identification, ezzine2020common}.
 Deterministic codes offer advantages such as simpler implementation, explicit construction, and reliable single-block performance.
 Ahlswede and Cai investigate DI for compound channels in \cite{ahlswede1999identification}.
-Remarkably, in \cite{labidi2021identification} it was established that the DI capacity remains infinite irrespective of scaling considerations for the codebook size, analyzing scenarios involving non-discrete additive white noise and noiseless feedback under both average and peak power constraints.
+Remarkably, in \cite{labidi2021identification} it was established that the DI capacity is infinite irrespective of scaling considerations for the codebook size for the case of non-discrete additive white noise and noiseless feedback under both average and peak power constraints.

 The most basic channel model commonly used in practice is the Additive White Gaussian Noise (AWGN) model, where the received signal is presumed to undergo solely constant attenuation and delay \cite{fano1968transmission}.
 However, for digital transmission, a more sophisticated model is often required.
 In these scenarios, it becomes essential to consider additional propagation effects known as fading, which alters the envelope of the received signal.
 Depending on the statistical characteristics of fading, it is classified as either a fast or slow fading channel.
 The exploration of DI codes for such channels was started in~\cite{salariseddigh2021deterministic}.
+It was established that for fading channels the size of the code grows as $n^{C_{ID}n}$, and some bounds for the capacity $C_{ID}$ were established.
 We continue this line of research and prove new lower and upper bounds on capacity.